AndreaMariani-AM/PhD_notes/2.00_General_notes-Comp_Bio/2.07_Math/Linear_algebra_lesson.md

 - $\mu$ this is mu, $\sigma$  this is sigma.
 Useful for normal or gaussian distribution $f(x) = \frac{1}{\sigma \sqrt{2*\pi}} exp^{-1/2}(\frac{x-\mu}{\sigma})^2$
 - calculus on vectors to understand how to move vectors in a space of fitting parameters and find the values that minimize sum of squares residuals and then the best fitting parameters for the data.
 For a gaussian that would be to find the values of $\mu$ and $\sigma$ that best describe a Gaussin distribution
 - Vector math --> calculus --> machine learning
+- Doing vector addition is just the sum of each compenent of the ijth element of the vector, something like a = [2, 3] and b = [-1, 4], a + b = [1, 7].
+Vector addition, since it's done component by component it's called *associative*

  ## Questions
 - Item